HireDale/hiredale.github.io/current-resume.md

 ---

 ## Professional Summary
 Technical communicator with 13+ years of experience producing API documentation, modular help systems, and e‑learning content for complex platforms in healthcare, fintech, and consumer tech.
-Proactively acquired and applied expertise in industry‑standard tools, style guides, and Agile workflows to deliver sprint‑ready documentation.
-Skilled at translating SME knowledge into clear, user‑focused content that reduces onboarding time, improves product adoption, and lowers support demand.
+Experienced in industry‑standard tools, style guides, and Agile workflows, delivering sprint‑ready documentation that shortens onboarding time and improves product adoption.
+Known for translating complex SME knowledge into clear, user‑focused content that reduces support demand.

 ---